Peloneustes: Classification

 Seeley initially described Peloneustes as a species of Plesiosaurus, a rather common practice (at the time, the scope of genera was similar to what is currently used for families).
 In 1874, Seeley named a new family of plesiosaurs, Pliosauridae, to contain forms similar to Pliosaurus.
 In 1890, Lydekker placed Peloneustes in this family, to which it has been consistently assigned since.
 Exactly how pliosaurids are related to other plesiosaurs is uncertain.
 In 1940, palaeontologist Theodore E. White considered pliosaurids to be close relatives of Elasmosauridae based on shoulder anatomy.
-Palaeontologist Samuel P. Welles, however, thought that pliosaurids were more similar to Polycotylidae, as they both had large skulls and short necks, among other characteristics.
+However, in 1943, palaeontologist Samuel P. Welles thought that pliosaurids were more similar to Polycotylidae, as they both had large skulls and short necks, among other characteristics.
 He grouped these two families into the superfamily Pliosauroidea, with other plesiosaurs forming the superfamily Plesiosauroidea.
 Another plesiosaur family, Rhomaleosauridae, has since been assigned to Pliosauroidea, while Polycotylidae has been reassigned to Plesiosauroidea.
 However, in 2012, Benson and colleagues recovered a different topology, with Pliosauridae being more closely related to Plesiosauroidea than Rhomaleosauridae.
 This pliosaurid-plesiosauroid clade was termed Neoplesiosauria.

 Within Pliosauridae, the exact phylogenetic position of Peloneustes is uncertain.
 In 1889, Lydekker considered Peloneustes to represent a transitional form between Pliosaurus and earlier plesiosaurs, although he found it unlikely that Peloneustes was ancestral to Pliosaurus.
 In 1960, Tarlo considered Peloneustes to be a close relative of Pliosaurus, since both taxa had elongated mandibular symphyses.
-In 2001, O'Keefe and colleagues recovered it as a basal (early-diverging) member of this family, outside of a group including Liopleurodon, Pliosaurus, and Brachauchenius.
+In 2001, O'Keefe recovered it as a basal (early-diverging) member of this family, outside of a group including Liopleurodon, Pliosaurus, and Brachauchenius.
 However, in 2008, palaeontologists Adam S. Smith and Gareth J. Dyke found Peloneustes to be the sister taxon of Pliosaurus.
 In 2013, Benson and palaeontologist Patrick S. Druckenmiller named a new clade within Pliosauridae, Thalassophonea.
 This clade included the "classic", short-necked pliosaurids while excluding the earlier, long-necked, more gracile forms.
 Peloneustes was found to be the most basal thalassophonean.
 Subsequent studies have uncovered a similar position for Peloneustes.

-The following cladogram follows Valentin Fischer and colleagues, 2017.
+The following cladogram follows Ketchum and Benson, 2022.